Othmanoxe/Rplus/README.md

 # Rplus
-R+ is a website I built to accumulate my favorite online games.
+R+ is a website I built to accumulate my favorite online games groing up.
 The technologies implemented were HTML, CSS, and Bootstrap.